confluentinc/gcp-flink-cflt-genai-quickstart/README.md

 - Cloud Run Admin API

+![Enabling APIs on GCP](./assets/gcp-enable-api.gif)
+> [!NOTE]
-![Enabling APIs on GCP](./assets/gcp-enable-api.gif) In case you see MANAGE instead of ENABLE that means these APIs are already enabled.
+>In case you see MANAGE instead of ENABLE that means these APIs are already enabled.

 ---
 ## Run the Quickstart